roboticslab-uc3m/textiles/README.md

 <img src="images/roboticslab.png" height="100px" align= "left"> <img src="images/uc3m.png" height="100px" align="right"><br><br><br><br>

+## Textiles: Manipulation and Perception of Deformable Objects

+The Textiles repository currently hosts two main lines of research:

+### Garment Unfolding
+In [[1]](#1) we developed a garment-agnostic algorithm to unfold clothes that works using 3D sensor information.
+The depth information provided by the sensor is converted into a grayscale image.
+This image is segmented using watershed algorithm.
+This algorithm provide us with labeled regions, each having a different height.
+In this labeled image, we assume that the highest height region belongs to the fold.
+Starting on this region, and ending in the garment border, tentative paths are created in several directions to analyze the height profile.
+For each profile, a bumpiness value is computed, and the lowest one is selected as the unfolding direction.
+A final extension on this line is performed to create a pick point on the fold border, and a place point outside the garment.
+In [[2]](#2) we offer an extended description of the same original algorithm.

+Later on, we wrote about future trends we expect in this field [[3]](#3).

+We have been developing this algorithm and extend its application to other kind of robots, such as industrial manipulators.
+A novel enhanced version of the algorithm with extended experimental validation has been sent and is currently under review.

+### Garment Ironing
+We have developed an algorithm that allows a humanoid robot to iron garments with unmodified human tools.
+This work has been submitted for peer-reviewed publication and it is currently under review.

-# Repository
+## Repository
 Structure of the repository:

 * **/images**
 * **/ironing** - robotic garment ironing applications developed with [TEO the humanoid robot](https://github.com/roboticslab-uc3m/teo-main)
 * **/unfolding** - robotic garment unfolding applications developed with [TEO the humanoid robot](https://github.com/roboticslab-uc3m/teo-main).
 * **/unfolding-industrial** - robotic garment unfolding applications developed with industrial robots.
 (Under development).

-# Publications
+## Publications
 Here you can find listed all publications related to the code hosted in this repository.

-Current publications refer to the unfolding process.
-The original algorithm was published in [[1]](#1).
-An extended description  of the same original algorithm can be found in [[2]](#2).
-Later on, we wrote about future trends we expect in this field [[3]](#3).
-A novel enhanced version of the algorithm with extended experimental validation has been sent and is currently under review.

 <a id="1">[1]</a> David Estevez, Juan G. Victores, Santiago Morante, Carlos Balaguer.
 Towards Robotic Garment Folding: A Vision Approach for Fold Detection.
 International Conference on Autonomous Robot Systems and Competitions (ICARSC).
 2016. [[PDF]](http://roboticslab.uc3m.es/roboticslab/sites/default/files/estevez2016towards-preprint.pdf) [[poster]](http://www.slideshare.net/JuanGVictores/estevez2016towardsposter) [[bib]](doc/bib/estevez2016towards.bib) [[URL]](http://icarsc2016.ipb.pt/docs/ProgramaICARSC.pdf)